CHxNOBODY/CHxNOBODY/README.md

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [khaopan.nas@gmail.com](mailto:khaopan.nas@gmail.com)
-* 🧠  I'm studying at Kasetsart University
+* 🧠  I'm study at Kasetsart University

 ### Skills